GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $4,900 , neg.
 Unarmed
 Technically, two of these exist, but they only function if both are adorned on a single creature.
 The linen wraps have been dyed with the writings of ancient prayers and magic.
 When wrapped around a limb, and that limb delivers a critical hit with an unarmed attack, *the attack also inflicts the result of a fire attack's critical hit*.
 Additionally, follow up attacks made this way *can be treated as fire attacks*.
 The wraps cannot be destroyed by fire and can allow a wrapped limb to be used to parry or beat fire attacks (and weapons which deliver fire attacks) without ill effect.

+**Glairing Glaive** (*unique*)
+$7,300 , 5 lbs.
+Poleaxe
+A weapon found in the most unlikely of places.
+As an action, *the user may have the blade emit a bright light.
+It produces bright light out for 1 yard, fair light out 1 yard beyond that, and dim light out for a yard beyond that.
+It also inflicts a radiant attack when inflicting any other attack*.
+The light can be snuffed by the user as an action.
+When the user successfully parries a weapon attack beyond half of its range (1 yards), and that foe is within 3 yards, the user may use their reaction *to have the sword flash with intense light, inflicting a radiant attack against that foe*.

 **Greaving Tear** (*unique*)
 $3,000 , 2 lbs.